aseigneurin/aseigneurin.github.io/_posts/2017-08-04-why-kafka-streams-didnt-work-for-us-part-2.md

   .to(metricsTopic)
 ```

 Note: our application is written in Scala but, to this day, Kafka Streams doesn't come with a real Scala API.
-I wrote a thin wrapper aroung the Java API and I open-sourced [on Github](https://github.com/aseigneurin/kafka-streams-scala).
+I wrote a thin wrapper around the Java API and I open-sourced [on Github](https://github.com/aseigneurin/kafka-streams-scala).

 ## Aggregations

 What is important to know is that Kafka Streams can only make aggregations **by key** (a count is an aggregation).
-Therefore, if we want to count messages depending on whether they are `valid` or `invalid`, we have to tranform our messages to make this information appear in the key of the messages (value `1L` is just a placeholder here):
+Therefore, if we want to count messages depending on whether they are `valid` or `invalid`, we have to transform our messages to make this information appear in the key of the messages (value `1L` is just a placeholder here):

 ```scala
   .map((_, message) => message match {